bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 - `transition_coefficients`: joint weights used for transition cost.
 - `linear_recursion_depth`: maximum adaptive midpoint insertion depth for failed Cartesian edges.
 - `allow_reconfigure`: enables joint-space RRT bridges inside the suffix when Cartesian continuity fails.
-- `max_reconfiguration_prefix_candidates`: number of previous graph states to try for reconfiguration.
+- `max_reconfiguration_prefix_candidates`: number of previous graph states to try for reconfiguration in the fast pass.
+  `Cartesian::plan()` retries with unbounded prefix candidates before failing or returning a stroke-interrupting fallback; `Cartesian::plan_fast_approximate()` keeps this as a hard latency bound.
 - `preferred_onboarding_suffix_candidates`: number of top-ranked feasible suffixes to try first with onboarding RRT.
   This is a fast-path tranche size, not a total maximum; `plan()` continues with remaining collected suffixes if needed.
 - `max_cartesian_layer_states`: fast-pass beam width for dynamic-programming layers.
 A value of `usize::MAX` disables